-The annual budget process at TheRide begins with the CEO's proposed Business Plan.
-The Business Plan translates our larger goals into more concrete initiatives and 5-year to-do lists, called work plans (see Board policy 2.4).
+TheRide's Board of Directors uses written policies to set the overall strategic direction for the agency.
+In past years, TheRide has engaged the public in developing a 25-year plan known as the Long-Range Plan whose intent is to achieve the Board set Ends policies.
+In Aug 2022, the Board approved the plan as a blueprint for the evolution of our services.
+The FY2024 Business Plan comprises of initiatives divided into a 5-year Operating work plan and a 10-year Capital work plan.
+The Business Plan 5- and 10-year timelines are deliberately shorter in order to narrow the focus on initiatives and better plan for resources.
 By transparently identifying proposed projects and initiatives, the Business Plan provides an opportunity for the Board, staff, and the public to have a dialogue about priorities before the budgeting process adds details.
 Everyone is invited to provide feedback on these initial proposals and help build a better Business Plan.
 The finalized Business Plan forms the foundation for building the detailed budget staff recommends to the Board later in the year.